 In the presence of this label, we can remove the forth constraint from the ledger, see Assumption~\ref{ass:constraints}.
-However, to avoid that the data structure becomes ``meaningless'' we still need a notion of ``consistency'' as we will see in Assumption~\ref{ass:constraints2}, and a mechanism to track the dependencies of the conflicts.
+However, to avoid the data structure becoming ``meaningless'' we still need a notion of ``consistency'' as we will see in Assumption~\ref{ass:constraints2}, and a mechanism to track the dependencies of the conflicts.

 The next part of this section defines several data structures that can be derived from the UTXO inter-dependencies.
 These structures are used to track conflicting transactions without the need for consensus.
 More precisely, in Section~\ref{sec: Standard UTXODAG} we will explain how the UTXO transactions and their in- and outputs result in a DAG structure.
 In Section~\ref{sec:conflictGraph} we present how we can use the UTXO data structure to manage the conflicting transactions efficiently.